-As of June 2021, Spar Nord's liquid banking assets (including reverse repos) accounted for 42% of its tangible banking assets.
-Our assigned a2 Liquidity score takes into consideration some asset encumbrance, which results from the bank's market-making activities in covered bonds.
-The bank also reported a strong liquidity coverage ratio of 257% in June 2021 (221% as of year-end 2020).
+As of June 2022, Spar Nord's liquid banking assets (including reverse repos) accounted for 40% of its tangible banking assets.
+Our assigned a2 Liquidity score takes into consideration some asset encumbrance.
+The bank also reported a strong liquidity coverage ratio of 212% in June 2022 (248% as of year-end 2021).
 Spar Nord's liquidity coverage ratio is well above the 100% minimum requirement, set by the Danish FSA.